rohaneden10/aitfinalproject/index.md

 # Conclusion
 So we can conclude that obese people and people who smoke at the same time pay significantly higher charges.
-The above findings are limited to the scope of dataset and doesnt always mean that it will be true for the real world.
+The above findings are limited to the scope of dataset and doesn't always mean that it will be true for the real world.